rjmoss/CarND-LaneLines-P1/README.md

 ### 3. Improvements

 A possible improvement to the pipeline could be to take the colour of the lines into account.
 For example the lanes are always a lighter shade (yellow or white) than the road (at least in the example images/videos) but the shadows are darker.
 Filtering for lighter colours could remove the noise from the dark shadows without losing the lines.

+Another possible improvement is a tighter range of accepted line gradients (e.g. lines nearly horizontal should never be considered, but maybe only line s with gradients between say 30-60 degrees (or -30 to -60) from the horizontal should be considered to be lane boundaries.

 Another possible improvement could be to fit a higher degree polynomial as the lane boundary, to take into account the curve in the road.